madhur19171/PagePatrol/README.md

 ## Prerequisites

 - Ensure that the `microbenchmark` binary is compiled and located in the same directory as this script.
-- The configuration file (`config.txt`) should be set up correctly with the necessary parameters.
+- The configuration file (`config.cfg`) should be set up correctly with the necessary parameters.

 ## Running the Microbenchmark